singularitti/ComposableCommands.jl/docs/src/developers/contributing.md

 Depth = 2
 ```

 Welcome!
-This document explains some ways you can contribute to CommandComposer.
+This document explains some ways you can contribute to ComposableCommands.

 ## Code of conduct